nickjackolaisen/BusinessInitiaitive/_posts/statistics/sole proprietorship stats/2023-07-05-sole_proprieotrship_statistics.md

 <a href="https://data.census.gov/table/CBP2021.CB2100CBP?q=number%20of%20businesses%20and%20employees" target="_blank">Source</a>

+{% include takeaway-box.html bullet1="Sole Proprietorships make up 10.24% of businesses in the United States" bullet2="Sole proprietorships are simple and low-cost, but owners are personally liable for all business debts. " bullet3="Reporting business income and expenses on personal tax returns simplifies tax filing." bullet4="Expanding may require special financing or partnerships." bullet5="Consider LLCs or corporations if you are looking for legal protection." %}

 ## What percentage of businesses are Sole Proprietorships?

 Based on this, **10.24% percent of businesses are Sole Proprietorships in the United States.**